 - The gender split for a 7-a-side game be as follows: a maximum of four (4) and a minimum of three (3) players of either gender allowed during any point.
-The defensive team is obliged to match the gender split chosen by the offensive team for each point, unless they do not have enough players of either gender to do so.
-Penalties apply if a team is unable to field seven (7) players at anytime.
+At the beginning of the game, a disc toss will determine the gender split deciding endzone.
+The team that starts from the endzone will choose the gender split for that point.
+Penalties apply if a team is unable to field seven (7) players at any time.

 - Safety – Players: